greenboxal/doggohub/doc/university/glossary/README.md

 ### Subversion (SVN)

 An open source version control system.
-Read about [migrating from SVN](https://docs.gitlab.com/ce/workflow/importing/migrating_from_svn.html) to GitLab using SubGit.
+Read about [migrating from SVN](https://docs.doggohub.com/ce/workflow/importing/migrating_from_svn.html) to DoggoHub using SubGit.

 ### Tag

-[Represents](https://docs.gitlab.com/ce/api/tags.html) a version of a particular branch at a moment in time.
+[Represents](https://docs.doggohub.com/ce/api/tags.html) a version of a particular branch at a moment in time.

 ### Tool Stack